 The startup process will enumerate all available Ethernet interfaces.
-Each interface will be given a name of the form lanN, wanN and dmz, where N represents the number of the interface if your NetDefend Firewall has more than one of these interfaces.
+Each interface will be given a name of the form lanN, wanN and dmz, where N represents the number of the interface if the NetDefend Firewall has more than one of these interfaces.
 In most of the examples in this guide lan is used for LAN traffic and wan is used for WAN traffic.
-If your NetDefend Firewall does not have these interfaces, please substitute the references with the name of your chosen interface.
+If the NetDefend Firewall does not have these interface names, please substitute the references with the actual names of the interfaces.